 HIRE LA's Youth provides job opportunities for Angelenos between the ages of 14 and 24, placing them in a variety of industries.
 Along with work experience, the program offers training opportunities, career exploration, on-the-job mentoring, work readiness and financial literacy workshops, and other resources.
 Specific opportunities are targeted to low-income youth, foster youth, young people from families receiving CalWORKs, as well as youth on probation, youth receiving General Relief, and homeless youth.
 The program currently provides over \$20 million in City, County, and private funds to enable youth to develop foundational workplace skills and a connection to the workforce.
 Additionally, Hire LA's Youth includes a Summer Youth Employment Program element that has been a vital component of the Youth Workforce System for well over 30 years in the City of Los Angeles.
-Youth and young adults between the ages of 14-24 have the opportunity to earn a paycheck while developing foundational workplace skills and a connection workplace skills and a connectional workplace skills and a connectional workplace skills and private funds to enable youth to be average of Los Angeles.
-Youth and young adults between the ages of 14-24 have the opportunity to earn a paycheck while developing foundational workplace skills and a connection to the labor force.
+Youth and young adults between the ages of 14- 24 have the opportunity to earn a paycheck while developing foundational workplace skills and a connection to the workplace skills and a connection to the ages of skills and a connection to the labor force.

-NEW: HireLAX Pre-Apprenticeship Program
+HireLAX Pre-Apprenticeship Program